jonhaun/Yahboom_fan_hat_service/README.md

 > NOTE: Not all the functions are implemented yet.
 I'm working the Effects, Blanking, Multi-line messages, and Moving Messages.

 #### Copyright and Disclaimer
 This is a hobby project that I felt was worth sharing with others.
 I'm not doing this with the intent to generate any compensation, and may not make regular updates.
-As such:
+I am not affiliated with Yahboom or Raspberry Pi As such:

 MIT License